nycmeshnet/docs/content/installs/safety.md

 Tighten the chuck securely.

+Use eye protection, especially when drilling through metal.
+Metal will shred, and shards could fly into your eye.

 Keep the drill away from water.
 Move the drill to a dry location if it starts to rain.

 Clean the drill bit after operation.